zaratsian/genai-text-to-3d-mesh/README.md

 6. Test the Endpoint

-I Provide 2 options for testing the model.
+I have provided 2 options for testing the deployed model.

 You can run the raw python code (as shown below, and it will save a mesh.ply file on your local machine based on the text you enter.
 Or you can use the [Notebook call test_endpoint.ipynb](./services/app/test_endpoint.ipynb) that I provided, which will render a 3d image mesh that you can view and manipulate via Plotly.